-Table 7.3 shows the proportion of persons that reported being ill or injured two weeks prior to the survey in 2022.
+Table 7.3 shows the proportion of persons by main type of ill or injured reported two weeks preceeding the survey in 2022.
 At national level, 31.4 percent cited malaria as the main cause of illness reflecting the largest proportion while 28.8 percent cited cough/cold/chest infection as their main cause of illness represented the second largest proportion.